vincentntang/vincentntang.com/content/posts/20221116-impostor-syndrome/index.md

 When you do this, you generally don't think about imposter syndrome.
 Because you rarely ever become stale - you're always learning.
 When impostor syndrome does kick in, you just look at all the work you've done and you forget about it until the cycle repeats again

 **By learning in public, you are protecting yourself against impostor syndrome in the future**

+If you don't have anything to show for years of work you've put in, start doing it today.

+Here's some examples of showcasing past knowledge:

+- Create a portfolio website
+- Blog about how you created it
+- Create a fun side project demonstrating all the skills you know, and open source it